Main, Veggie

 What is tortang talong?

-“Torta” in Tagalog refers to an omelette or egg fritter, while “talong” means eggplant.
 The combination of the two forms the most perfect Filipino egg dish: soft and moist in the center while remaining slightly crisp from the fried beaten egg.

 tortang talong

-If you love these quick and easy recipes, check out the rest of our 20-minute meal series!:
+If you love these quick and easy recipes, check out the rest of our 20-minute meal series:

 Sliced tortang talong

-How do I prepare the eggplant?
+How to prepare the eggplant

 • Charcoal Grill: This is one of the main traditional methods in preparing eggplant in the Philippines.
 Simply grill the eggplant until it has blackened in color all-over and set aside to cool.
 The charcoal is perfect in adding that signature smoky taste which adds a depth of flavor to the torta.